AdrienRGO/AdrienRGO.github.io/kalman.md

 ## **2. The principle of this filter**

 This filter was developed by **Rudolf Emil Kalman** in the 60s.
-As mentioned in the introduction, this filter is an algorithm that will try to predict the state of a moving system.
+As mentioned in the introduction, it is an algorithm that will try to predict the state of a moving system.

 <div id="Rudolf Emil Kalman" align = "center">
   <img src="https://user-images.githubusercontent.com/105392989/177523647-51424aa5-acbc-495d-aa0f-e6af896cce29.png" width="300">